Weston-Super-Mare-Lido-1937

 In 1981 demolition began, and with very much regret it included the famous art deco diving stage – there had been petitions to save this listed structure to no avail.
 The site was developed into “The Tropicana Pool” which closed in 2000.

-At least the original beautiful lido wasn’t allowed a murky end – once closed – within reason it came down and turned into something else – a murky site.
-Hard to believe the glamour that was once here.
+At least the original beautiful lido wasn’t allowed a murky end – once closed – within reason it came down and turned into something else … the Tropicana.
+Hard to believe the glamour that once inhabited the site.

 Evening Post 1937; 59; 60; 64; 65